 14

-In the experiment, which plant was the control?
+In the experiment, which plant is the control?

 Question 19 of 20

-A seventh-grade class is performing a science experiment to discover which fertilizer helps tomato plants grow the tallest.
-On Day 1, they plant five tomato plants into different pots.
+A seventh-grade class is performing a science experiment to determine which fertilizer causes tomato plants to grow the tallest.
+On day 1, they plant five tomato plants into different pots.
 Each plant receives the same amount of water and light throughout the experiment.

 Fertilizer Received